or Call 03 9557 9113

 How can we help you with depression?
-We can tackle your issues via a face-to-face setting at our Melbourne-area counselling clinic or you can get assistance from the comfort of your own home with online counselling sessions via a free tool called Skype.
+We can tackle your issues via online counselling where you can get assistance from the comfort of your own home.
 Self hypnosis can also be a valuable tool and you can download recommended hypnosis recordings.

 Don’t let depression rule your life and steal your happiness!

 Call us on (03) 9557 9113 or use our contact form to book your confidential appointment.
 Let’s work together to help you combat depression.

 Depression is a very common psychological disorder, with 30-40% of Australian adults experiencing symptoms in their lifetime.
 Depression is a complex health issue with a number of possible contributing factors including:

 - Genetics (i.e., having a family history of depression)

 - Life stress (such as divorce, housing and financial stress